tisoap/react-flow-smart-edge/README.md

 };
 ```

-## Example
+## Examples

+You can see Storybook examples by visiting this page: https://tisoap.github.io/react-flow-smart-edge/

-There is a minimum example in this repository [`example` folder](https://github.com/tisoap/react-flow-smart-edge/tree/main/example).
+There's also is a minimum example in this repository [`example` folder](https://github.com/tisoap/react-flow-smart-edge/tree/main/example).
 Clone this repository and run `yarn; cd example; yarn; yarn start`.

-you can also see the Storybook examples or interact with the stories yourself by cloning this repository and running `yarn; yarn storybook`.

 ## License